How to complain about your broadband service

 - If your broadband is underperforming, carry out a speed test to check the download and upload speeds.
 Test at different times of the day to find your average speeds.

 - Try some of our tips for slow broadband, but if you’re still unsatisfied, contact your provider.
-They may offer advice or provide you with different equipment.
+If they cannot deliver at least the minimum guaranteed speed after investigating the fault, you may have the right to exit your contract without penalty under EU rules.

 - Shop around for a new plan when you’re out of contract, possibly with a different type of connection like fibre broadband.
 Not only could you get improved speeds, but you’ll also probably get a good introductory discount too.